IGuessThisIsMyLife/quake4/README.md

 The controls work the same as the original, however anything related to a weapon that isn't a flashlight or zoom is disabled.
 The idea is to try and collect all 8 "pages" before Slenderman catches you so there will be a character asset (berserker) chasing you around the map.

-Usual motion controls
+Usual motion controls.
-'F' for flashlight
+'F' for flashlight.

 Good Luck!